-A personal use fishery in U.S. portions of the Taku River was established by the Alaska Board of Fisheries (BOF) in 1989 and will operate from mid-July through mid-August in 2018.
+A personal use fishery in U.S. portions of the Taku River was established by the Alaska Board of Fisheries (BOF) in 1989 and will operate from mid-July through mid-August in 2019.
 The one-month fishery will be delayed by approximately two weeks to further aid in Taku River Chinook salmon conservation.
 The legal gear type is set nets, not to exceed 15 fathoms in length.
 The seasonal bag limit was increased at the 2018 BOF meeting and is now ten sockeye salmon for a household of one, or twenty sockeye salmon for a household of two or more persons.
 Fishing is not allowed within 100 yards of the U.S./Canada research fish wheels.

-For the sockeye salmon season, a directed commercial fishery will be delayed a week and commence at noon Tuesday, June 26 (SW26) restricted to a maximum of a 48-hour period due to the poor large Chinook salmon forecast and the lowest return observed in brood year 2013 at Kuthai Lake.
+For the sockeye salmon season, a directed commercial fishery will be delayed two weeks and commence at noon Tuesday, July 2 (SW27) restricted to a maximum of a 48-hour period due to the poor large Chinook salmon forecast and an anticipated poor return of Kuthai Lake sockeye salmon.
 Additional measures will also be implemented based on Chinook salmon considerations.
-For 2018, as per the Taku River commercial conditions of licence, the harvest of Chinook salmon will not be permitted.
+For 2019, as per the Taku River commercial conditions of licence, the harvest of Chinook salmon will not be permitted.
 The use of set nets will not be permitted for the first commercial opening (SW26) to allow for the release of healthy Chinook salmon.
 Potentially, an additional week prohibiting the use of set nets may be required dependent upon the level of Chinook salmon interceptions observed in SW26.
-A maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW29 (ending July 21) and reductions in fishing time may be required if large Chinook salmon harvests are significant during the early weeks of the directed sockeye salmon fishery.
+A maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW29 (ending July 20) and reductions in fishing time may be required if large Chinook salmon harvests are significant during the early weeks of the directed sockeye salmon fishery.
 The maximum net length will be 36.6 m (120 ft) for both drift- and set-gillnets.
 Canadian sockeye salmon management decisions for the Taku River fishery (Figure 3) will be based on weekly projections of terminal run sizes of wild and enhanced fish, TAC, and the escapement of wild stocks.